elixir-lang/elixir-lang.github.com/getting-started/sigils.markdown

 ...
 ```

-We can also provide our own sigils by simply implementing functions that follow the `sigil_{identifier}` pattern.
+We can also provide our own sigils by simply implementing functions that follow the `sigil_{identifier}` pattern, where `{identifier}` is either a lowercase or uppercase letter.
+Use a lowercase letter if you want to allow the interpolation of variables with `#{..}` inside the sigil, and an uppercase letter if you do not.
+The unescaping of above-mentioned escape codes like `\n` or `\t` does not happen automatically, but there are functions that do this for you.
+Check the [documentation on custom sigils](http://elixir-lang.org/docs/stable/elixir/Macro.html#module-custom-sigils) for more info.

 For example, let's implement the `~i` sigil that returns an integer (with the optional `n` modifier to make it negative):

 ```iex
 iex> defmodule MySigils do